andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 <svg viewBox="0 0 100 100" fill="currentcolor" width="100%"  height="15em"> <g style="stroke: DeepPink;fill: none;stroke-width:2;"><circle cx="20" cy="80" r="4" /><circle cx="80" cy="40" r="4" /><circle cx="40" cy="40" r="2" /><circle cx="40" cy="80" r="2" /><circle cx="60" cy="60" r="6" /><circle cx="60" cy="20" r="6" /><circle cx="20" cy="60" r="8" /><circle cx="80" cy="20" r="8" /></g></svg>

-Okay that was fun, but we need more of these.
-And I'd go mad placing circles manually.
+Okay that was fun, but we need more of these, and I'd go mad placing circles manually.
 Time to let the computers take over.

 # Enter Vanilla Javascript

-For this demo, we be messing with three attributes of each SVG `circle` element.
+For this demo, we be messing with the three attributes of each SVG `circle` element.
 * the circle X position
 * the circle Y position
 * the radius of the circle

 I also want the option of changing how many circles we play with.

-So to accomodate this, we're going to say bye bye to the manually crafted circles and hello to Javascript generated ones.
+So to accommodate this, we're going to say bye-bye to the manually crafted circles and hello to Javascript generated ones.

-I'm going to leave them in the DOM just incase someone is using `noScript`.
+I'm going to leave them in the DOM just incase someone is using `noscript`.
 But there's no need to do this if we were generating this server-side.
 I also want a `removeAll` function for easily testing new variations.